stonepros/stone/doc/rbd/rbd-live-migration.rst

 Prepare Migration
 =================

-The default live-migration process for images within the same Ceph cluster is initiated by running the `rbd migration prepare` command, providing the source and target images::
+The default live-migration process for images within the same Stone cluster is initiated by running the `rbd migration prepare` command, providing the source and target images::